aio-libs-abandoned/aioredis-py/README.md

 https://github.com/redis/redis-py/releases/tag/v4.2.0rc1

-Now that aioredis is under Redis officially, I hope there will never have an unmaintained asyncio Redis lib in the Python ecosystem again.
-I will be helping out maintenance at Redis-py for the foreseeable future just to get some of the asyncio stuff out of the way since the Redis team is a little new to typing and asyncio.
-There are also some bugs that didn't make it into the [PR](https://github.com/redis/redis-py/pull/1899) that I'll be slowly migrating over over the next few weeks so long as my exams don't kill me beforehand :)
+Now that aioredis is under Redis officially, I hope there will never be an unmaintained, asyncio Redis lib in the Python ecosystem again.
+I will be helping out maintenance at Redis-py for the foreseeable future just to get some of the asyncio stuff out of the way.
+There are also some bugs that didn't make it into the [PR](https://github.com/redis/redis-py/pull/1899) that I'll be slowly migrating over throughout the next few weeks -- so long as my exams don't kill me beforehand :)

 Thank you all so much for your commitment to this repository!
 Thank you so much to @abrookins @seandstewart @bmerry for all the commits and maintenance.
 And thank you to everyone here who has been adopting the new code base and squashing bugs.
 It's been an honor!